-AJAX post method of jQuery to Load Data in HTML div and table example
+AJAX $.post Method of jQuery to Load Data

 Purpose of jQuery $.post method

-The $.post method is a shorthand of $.ajax method which is used to load data by an HTTP request.
+The $.post method is a shorthand of $.ajax method which is used to load data via an HTTP request.

 The $.post method is simpler to use where the data source is specified as follows: